 Adam Herst is a Toronto based artist, arts manager, and technology consultant.
 He is interested in the tension between ideas, their ownership, and their reproduction, and in exploring the proposition that ideas which are designed for dissemination will be disseminated.
-When Adam isn't creating art, he provides information technology services to arts organizations and other non-profits.
+When Adam isn't creating art, he helps arts organizations and other non-profits make the most of their investments in technology.

 But for a long time, our static media, whether carvings in stone, ink on paper, or dye on celluloid, have strongly resisted the evolutionary impulse, exalting as a consequence the author's ability to determine the finished product.
 But, as in an oral tradition, digitized information has no "final cut."